MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x3b--system-service-exception.md

 This stop code indicates that executing code had an exception, and the thread that was below it, is a system thread.

 This can happen because a NULL pointer dereferenced​ or a random incorrect address was accessed.
-This in turn can be caused my memory being freed prematurely​, or data structure corruption.
+This in turn can be caused by memory being freed prematurely​, or data structure corruption.

 The exception information that is returned in parameter 1 is described in [NTSTATUS values](/openspecs/windows_protocols/ms-erref/596a1078-e883-4972-9bbc-49e60bebca55).
 The exception codes are defined in *ntstatus.h*, a header file provided by the [Windows Driver Kit](../index.yml).
 (For more info, see [Header files in the Windows Driver Kit](../gettingstarted/header-files-in-the-windows-driver-kit.md)).